Jakob Westholm

 Jakob Westholm (11 May 1877 in Palmse Parish (now Haljala Parish), Kreis Wierland – 9 March 1935 in Tallinn) was an Estonian educator and politician.
 He was a member of the I, II, III and IV Riigikogu, representing the Estonian People's Party.

-He was not original member of I Riigikogu, but was chosen in order to replace Adam Bachmann.
+He was not an original member of I Riigikogu, but was chosen in order to replace Adam Bachmann.
 Westholm, a teacher and headmaster, founded the Jakob Westholm Gymnasium as a private school for boys in Tallinn in 1907.
 The school is now a co-educational primary and secondary school and still bears his name.
 Westholm was instrumental in helping to create the legal and foundational basis of the Estonian education system.